 Many class teachers have very little musical training, so their limited confidence can be a stumbling block; this inevitably affects their ability to identify young people’s musical potential in their classes.

 So AYM brought together a number of partners to help tackle this and develop a training programme.

-Musical opportunities in many schools can be limited, even at the earliest stage of involvement in music making, which is why we not only train teachers to spot musical potential – we also explore with them how to nurture and support it once they’ve done so.
+Musical opportunities in many schools can be limited, even at the earliest stage of involvement in music-making; that’s why we not only train teachers to spot musical potential – we also explore with them how to nurture and support it, once they’ve done so.

 Identifying Talent has two strands: face-to-face training and a series of online film resources.
-These films highlight key facets of musical potential, using creative musical activities to help teachers identify potential in young people in a wide range of formal and informal educational contexts.
+These films highlight key facets of musical potential: we use creative musical activities to help teachers identify potential in young people, in a wide range of formal and informal educational contexts.

 The programme has now been externally evaluated twice; this has enabled us to continue to develop its content and impact.

 For more information about how we developed this programme click here.